 TGax Editor: Please make changes to the 5th paragraph in this subclause as shown below (includes addition of two new paragraphs) :

-An AP that corresponds to a nontransmitted BSSID shall not schedule for transmission FILS Discovery frames or unsolicited broadcast Probe Response frames.
+An AP that corresponds to a nontransmitted BSSID shall not schedule for transmission FILS Discovery frames (see 11.46.2.1) or unsolicited broadcast Probe Response frames (see 11.1.4.3.4).

+A 6 GHz-only AP with dot11MultiBSSIDImplemented equal to true, that transmits a FILS Discovery frame, shall include a Reduced Neighbor Report element in the FILS Discovery frame carrying discovery information (such as Short SSID) of all nontransmitted BSSIDs in the multiple BSSID set that are discoverable.

+A 6 GHz-only AP with dot11MultiBSSIDImplemented equal to true, that transmits a broadcast Probe Response frame advertising a partial list of nontransmitted BSSID profiles, shall include a Reduced Neighbor Report element in the Probe Response frame carrying discovery information (such as Short SSID) of all nontransmitted BSSIDs in the multiple BSSID set that are discoverable.

 ITEM #1a: Generalizing advertisement of nonTxBSSIDs via RNR if frame carries partial list of profiles